Alice Dannenberg: Work

 When Dannenberg began exhibiting in 1901, she was already a mature artist who had been painting for over fifteen years.
 Her oldest known painting dates to 1884: it is a Russian landscape.

-Between 1904 and about 1912, she painted mostly vivid, nostalgic scenes of Parisian children at play, particularly in the Luxembourg Gardens and the Tuileries gardens.
+Between 1904 and about 1912, she painted mostly vivid, nostalgic scenes of Parisian children at play, particularly in the Luxembourg Gardens and the Tuileries Garden.
 Starting around 1908, she began to paint beach scenes and melancholy landscapes.
 In 1913 she painted a series of impressions of Italy including Venice and Florence.
 In 1914 she began a ten-year phase of painting interiors and still lifes.
 In the 1920s, she turned to expressive seascapes, and in the 1930s, she painted flowers.
 Critics have compared her Impressionist style to that of John Singer Sargent, Anders Zorn, and Charles Cottet.

 Between 1904 and 1935, Dannenberg exhibited her landscapes and genre paintings frequently in the annual Salon d'Automne and Salon des Indépendants exhibitions as well as elsewhere.